DanNixon/CSC8502_AdvancedGraphicsForGames/CourseworkSpec.md

 ### Coursework A (25 marks)

 Implementation of the standard features gains up to 25 marks.

-A “first class” submission consists of these features implemented with well-structured code, running at 60fps in full screen on the lab PC.
+A "first class" submission consists of these features implemented with well-structured code, running at 60fps in full screen on the lab PC.

 ### Coursework B (25 marks)

 Advanced rendering techniques (the optional extras above) gain up to 25 marks.

-A “first class” submission entails a balanced scene of graphical effects including at least four advanced graphical features (well implemented and integrated with the standard features), running at a minimum of 60fps in full-screen mode.
+A "first class" submission entails a balanced scene of graphical effects including at least four advanced graphical features (well implemented and integrated with the standard features), running at a minimum of 60fps in full-screen mode.

 The code must be clearly formatted.

 ## Learning Outcomes